 Remembering to pack everything for your holiday used to be hard enough, but it's now become a mammoth task following the coronavirus outbreak.

-If you've got a holiday booked you'll need even more essentials for your break, including hand sanitiser and face masks.
-Whether you're jetting away for a family holiday, a trip with friends or a romantic break with your other half, we've done the hard part for you by compiling your need-to-know packing guide - so now there's just the small matter of how to fit it all into your suitcase!
+With the end of lockdown finally in sight, you may be thinking about booking your holiday – and you'll need even more essentials for your break, including hand sanitiser and face masks.
+Whether you're hoping to jet away for a family holiday, a trip with friends or a romantic break with your other half, we've done the hard part for you by compiling your need-to-know packing guide - so now there's just the small matter of how to fit it all into your suitcase!

 Discover your ultimate guide to holiday packing